Davul: Traditional uses

 In the southern Balkans, the rhythm of the tapan is complex and utilizes many accents in numerous traditional time signatures.
-In Macedonia, tapans are most often used to accompany other instruments such as the zurla and gaida, while in Bulgaria they usually accompany gaida and gadulka.
+In Macedonia, tapans are most often used to accompany other instruments such as the zurna and gaida, while in Bulgaria they usually accompany gaida and gadulka.
 They are also played solo in some Albanian, Bulgarian and Macedonian folk dances and songs.
 For centuries the tapan is irreplaceable at Bulgarian village festivities such as weddings and celebrations of patron saints of homes and villages.
 In Romania and Moldova the toba is sometimes used to accompany dances.
 In the regions of Moldavia, Maramures and Bihor there are also some varieties with a small cymbal mounted on top.
 They are generally struck with a wooden mallet on one skin and with a thinner stick on the rim or cymbal.

-In Armenia, Turkey, and Azerbaijan, the dhol/davul is most commonly played with the zurna, a wind instrument, although it can be played with other instruments and in ensembles as well.
+In Armenia, Turkey and Azerbaijan, the dhol/davul is most commonly played with the zurna, a wind instrument, although it can be played with other instruments and in ensembles as well.
 It has also traditionally been used for communication and for Turkish mehter, or janissary music.
 In Iraq and the Levant, it is predominantly used in Assyrian folk dance and Assyrian folk/pop music, among Assyrian people, which are mostly accompanied by a zurna.
 In Armenia, the dhol does not have as large of a circumference and is usually played with the hands, although a wooden, spoon-shaped drumstick is also used sometimes.
 It is frequently heard in Armenian folk music, usually along with other drums such as the dap, the dmblak, and native woodwinds such as the tsiranapogh, the sring, the shvi, the blul, the parkapzuk (Armenian bagpipe), and some stringed instruments like the tavigh, the pandir, the jnar and some of foreign origin, like the Iranian kamancha and the Arabic oud.
 Not only is it in folk music but also in modern music as well, even having solos in many prominent songs.